project-ida/notes/Deep strong coupling.md

 H_{\rm pen} = \frac{m l^2}{2} \dot{\theta}_1^2 + \frac{m g l}{2} \theta_1^2 + \frac{m l^2}{2} \dot{\theta}_2^2 + \frac{m g l}{2} \theta_2^2 + \frac{1}{2} k l^2(\theta_1 - \theta_2)^2
 $$

 The first four terms are the simple sum of each individual pendulum.
-The third term arrises due to the coupling.
+The last term arises due to the coupling.

 More abstractly, we can write: